How we tested

 What Features Were Worth It?

 As for convenience features, many were either superfluous or fussy.
-One high-priced model comes with settings for “hard,” “soft,” and “quick-cooking” rice, as well as rice porridge—features that are useful in Asian cuisine but unnecessary for most American home cooks.
+One high-priced model comes with settings for “hard,” “soft,” and “quick-cooking” rice, as well as rice porridge—features that are useful in Asian cuisines.
 Two models also included “fuzzy logic” technology, a system of sensors and thermometers that supposedly adjusts the cooking time and temperature, but the technology didn’t necessarily improve the results.
 In fact, one of these cookers failed the large-batch test, producing rice that was either inconsistently cooked or blown out.

 The Best Rice Cooker We Tested

 In the end, we liked the rice from one simpler machine at least as much as that from higher-tech machines and were happy with this winning model’s few perks: separate settings for white and brown rice (brown rice settings generally include a soaking period to soften the rice before cooking, which helps to produce more consistently cooked grains), a digital timer and audio alert, a delayed-start function, clear water line indications, and a removable lid insert that made cleanup a breeze.
-Best all of, it's one of the least expensive models we tested.
+Best of all, it's one of the least expensive models we tested.